Alkante/anonymizedb/functions/README.md

-Put here your files with your functions.
+Put here your PHP files with your functions.

 Structure of each functions :
 ```php